aws/clock-bound/README.md

 Figure 1: The Clock Error Bound provides a bound on the worst case offset of a clock with regard to “true time”.

 The combination of local offset, root dispersion, and root delay provides us with a clock error bound.
 For a given reading of the clock C(t) at true time t, this bound makes sure that true time exists within the clock error bound.
 The clock error bound is used as a proxy for clock accuracy and measures the worst case scenario (see Figure 1).
-Therefore, clock error bound is the main metric used to determine the accuracy of an NTP service.
+Therefore, clock error bound is the main metric used to determine the accuracy of a NTP service.

 ClockBound uses this clock error bound to return a bounded range of timestamps.
 This is calculated by adding and subtracting the clock error bound from the timestamp provided by a system's clock.
 It also contains functionality to check if a given timestamp is in the past or future.
 This allows users to have consistency when dealing with time sensitive transactions.